Take Me Deeper

 The situation seemed bleak.
 I couldn’t squeeze or move my hand, and my wrist was visibly swollen.
 It didn’t look like I would be performing anytime soon….
 But I wanted to believe that God would hear my heart’s cry.
 “Please, God, don’t let it be broken.”

-I managed to lift myself from the ground, secured Lexi, my non-retrieving dog, in the house, and drove myself to the hospital using only my left arm.
+In the midst of the confusion and agony, I had no idea how profoundly my life was about to change.
+I managed to lift myself from the ground, secured Lexi, my non-retrieving dog, in the house, and drove myself to the hospital using only my left arm, each bump in the road sending fresh waves of pain through my injured wrist.

 After arriving at the ER, I waited briefly before being taken to a curtained waiting area where I was examined and X-rays ordered.
 However, I would have to endure a lonely couple of hours waiting for the results.